ImaanBontle/SDV-immersive-weathers/README.md

 *[Skip to installation](#getting-started) or [share your feedback][discussions-tab].*

-Do you yearn to add more nuance, variety and realism to Stardew Valley's rather dry and predictable weather?
-Does the lack of weather mods currently available on the Nexus summon dark stormclouds overhead?
-Does your dream of embarking on an atmospheric adventure seem doomed to evaporate before your very eyes?
+Are you yearning to infuse Stardew Valley's rather dry and predictable weather with more nuance, variety, and realism?
+Does the lack of weather mods currently available on the Nexus cast dark storm clouds over your head?
+Is your dream of embarking on an atmospheric adventure evaporating before your very eyes?
 Well, fear no longer!
-The dry spell is finally ending!
+The dry spell is finally over!

-**Introducing: ImmersiveWeathers, an ambitious mod project currently in development which aims to enhance and elevate your in-game weather experience, adding further depth, immersion, and variety to your farming adventure!**
+**Introducing: ImmersiveWeathers, an ambitious mod project which aims to enhance and elevate your in-game weather experience, adding depth, immersion, and variety to your farming adventure!**

-ImmersiveWeathers is a brand new mod project where each mod in the series focuses on enhancing or expanding a different aspect of the weather, gradually adding increased complexity and realism to the in-game systems.
-Some of these planned features include custom climates, dynamic weather changes, realistic yet partially-unreliable weather forecasts, an expanded range of weather types, optional gameplay challenges and more complex weather modelling.
+ImmersiveWeathers is a brand new mod project where each installment in the series focuses on enhancing or expanding a different aspect of the weather, gradually adding increased complexity and realism to the in-game systems.
+Planned features include custom climates, dynamic weather changes, realistic yet partially unreliable weather forecasts, an expanded range of weather types, optional gameplay challenges, and more complex weather modelling.

-Additionally, Immersive Weathers features an inherently modular design, allowing players to mix-and-match mods to suit their preferences and customize the weather system to their liking.
-Each mod's features are designed to operate largely independently (although, some cool interactions may occur when used in conjuction), meaning that players are free to make the experience as complex or as simple as they would like. *(Basically, don't like something, don't download it!)*
+Moreover, ImmersiveWeathers features an inherently modular design, allowing players to mix-and-match mods to suit their preferences and customize the weather system according to their liking.
+Each mod's features are designed to operate largely independently (although some cool interactions may occur when used in conjunction), giving players the freedom to make the experience as complex or as simple as they desire. *(Basically, don't like something, don't download it!)*

-To begin your meteorological journey, you must first install [the Framework mod](#about-framework).
-This essential mod serves as the backbone for the rest of the project, providing the essential functionality, enabling seamless integration between the sister mods, and handling all external mod integrations.
-Simply put, the other mods won't work without it!
+To embark on your meteorological journey, you must first install [the Framework mod](#about-framework).
+This essential mod serves as the backbone for the rest of the project, providing crucial functionality, enabling seamless integration between the sister mods, and handling all external mod integrations.
+In other words, the rest of the mods won't work without it.

-Once this mod is installed, you are then free to choose from any of the remaining mods in the project.
+Once you have installed this mod, you are then free to choose from any of the remaining mods in the project.
 For an overview of each mod's features, please read the [individual mod summaries](#mod-summaries) below.
 And if you find yourself enjoying the mods in this project, please leave an endorsement on each mod's respective Nexus page &mdash; it helps spread the word to fellow players!

 **UPDATE: The first mod in the series, [ClimateControl](#about-climate-control), has been released *(did someone say 'Snow in Fall'?)*.
-More are on the way soon.
+More mods are on the way soon.
 Stay tuned for future updates!**

 ImmersiveWeathers is an ongoing project, with plans to expand and refine the mod collection to deliver the most immersive and atmospheric weather experience possible.
 [Your feedback is invaluable][discussions-tab], so don't hesitate to share your thoughts and experiences as we grow and develop this project together!